defunkt/gist/README.md

     gist -l : all gists for authed user gist -l defunkt : list defunkt's public gists

+To download the gist use `-r` .It downloads only the last file if multifile gist is requested.

+    gist -r <url|id>

 ‌See `gist --help` for more detail.

 ## Login